dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 ##### 3.6.
 Associate a branch with a channel

 This will associate each new build of a specific branch in a repository with a channel.
+This is not technically required.
+Outputs from any build of any branch could be associated with a channel after the upload the build asset registry.
+For example, I might decide that 'dev/foobar', containing a one off fix, is what I want to flow into downstream repositories.
+In practice, it's tedious to manually associate each new build with a channel.
+Most of the time, each build 'master' is intended for '.NET Core 3 Dev', each build of release/2.1 is intended for '.NET Core Release 2.1', etc. Associating a branch with a channel causes every new build of that branch to be automatically applied to the channel.

 For most .NET Core repositories, 'master' should be associated with '.NET Core 3 Dev'.

 1. Run the following darc command:
    ```